-"I am a visual artist born + raised in Chicago.
+"I am a visual artist born and raised in Chicago.
 I attended Columbia College Chicago completing courses in their Fashion Business & Marketing/PR program.
-During my junior year of college I studied abroad at the University of Art London + fell in love with contemporary art.
+During my junior year of college, I studied abroad at the University of Art London and fell in love with contemporary art.
 Outside of art, I am an advocate for mental health.
 I relate to mental health firsthand.
-I’ve learned skills through an intensive therapy program to help me navigate through my early 20's journey.
+I’ve learned skills through an intensive therapy program to help me navigate my early 20s journey.
 I often noticed I was the only black woman in group therapy sessions.
-Though very helpful, the therapists & group members at this program didn’t understand my daily anxiety of being a black woman in today’s society.
-With that, if it weren’t for my mother’s insurance, being in an intensive program like that would have been impossible for me.
-Once I completed the program , I was determined to share the skills I learned with my peers who did not have insurance or funds to support their therapy.
+Though very helpful, the therapists & group members at this program didn’t understand my daily anxiety about being a black woman in today’s society.
+If it weren’t for my mother’s insurance, being in an intensive program like that would have been impossible for me.
+Once I completed the program, I was determined to share the skills I learned with my peers who did not have insurance or funds to support their therapy.

-In 2015, I created a bi-weekly workshop called Mindful Mondays at The Dojo; a media space I co-operated with 5 other talented artists located in Chicago.
+In 2015, I created a bi-weekly workshop called Mindful Mondays at The Dojo, a media space I co-operated with five other talented artists located in Chicago.
 In 2016, I hosted the first documented aura circle in my Logan Square apartment.
-We shared experiences of our mental health and the lack of resources in our black & brown communities.
+We shared our mental health experiences and the lack of resources in our black & brown communities.
 This was a great way to gain knowledge of our needs in an intimate setting while getting to know each other.
-Those gatherings were the impetus for Aura House, and with the help of wonderful allies, it continues to be a place to bring women in the community together to lift up one another as we navigate through life. ”
+Those gatherings were the impetus for Aura House.
+With the help of beautiful allies, it continues to be a place to bring women in the community together to lift one another as we navigate through life. ”